Arethusa's History

 For more than 25 years she worked out of ports at the top of the South Island commercial fishing - scalloping and tuna long lining, until 1998.

 Retired from commercial work, she’s been used as a pleasure boat for the past 24 years.
-We’ve owned her for the last fifteen.
+We’ve owned her for the last seventeen.

 msArethusa’s been blessed to have been taken under the wing of retired wooden boat builder John Gander.
 John learnt his trade with Picton boat builder Roger Carey in the 1960’s where beautiful workboats with Gardner diesels were the order of the day.
 Without his knowledge, sage advice, and skilled work it would have been impossible to own her.